Wavelet penalized likelihood estimation in generalized functional models: Algorithm and simulation study

-We observe that the optimal threshold level does not vary significantly with respect to the function estimated.
-This is an advantage on the estimation developed by \cite{ReynaudRivoirard}.
-This also confirms that the threshold level proposed by \cite{Sardy} is not adapted here.
-It seems in fact that the threshold level advised by \cite{Sardy} is more convenient for a uniform procedure like in \cite{ReynaudRivoirard} than for the iterative estimation scheme implemented here.
-Moreover it appears that the presence of a linear part in the model does not change the threshold level.
-This stability of the estimation procedure is a interesting property.
-Recall it can be explained by the evaluation of the variance of the pseudo-variables in the iterative algorithm.
+In our procedure, we observe that the optimal threshold level does not vary significantly with respect to the estimated function; this can bee seen on Figure~\ref{fig:seuils_poisson} which represents the evolution of the threshold level which minimizes the AMSE with respect to $\sqrt{\log(n)}$ in a Poisson functional regression.
+The minima can clearly be identified in the generalized functional model but they are much more approximative in a partially linear context.
+Consequently, we prefer not to take them into account in our study.

-Note that we do not obtain an optimal threshold level proportional to $\sqrt{\log(n)}$.
 As the theoretical result is asymptotic, we should study larger values of the sample size $n$.
-According to the results in Table~\ref{tab:seuils_poisson}, one may choose a constant approximatively equal to $2$ in a functional model and in a GPLM.
-We therefore choose to take the value $c=2$ in the following for Poisson distribution.
+According to the results in Table~\ref{tab:seuils_poisson}, one may choose a constant approximatively equal to $0.72$ in a functional model and in a GPLM.
+We therefore choose to take the value $c'_0=0.72$ in the following for Poisson distribution.

-{\bf Remark:} In a Gaussian or a Binomial regression, one may need the dispersion parameter~$\phi$.
+\paragraph{Remark:} In a Gaussian or a Binomial regression, one may need the dispersion parameter~$\phi$.
 Actually in literature, it is classically estimated at each iteration by Due to the bad quality of this estimator in GPLM, we prefer to consider in this paper that the dispersion parameter is known.
 In a Gaussian model, \cite{gannaz} proposed an efficient QR-based estimator for $\phi$.
-It would be worthy to explore whether it could be extended to generalized models.
+It would be interesting to explore whether it could be extended to generalized models.